adblockplus/infrastructure/README.md

 ### Production environment

 1. Install Ubuntu Server 12.04 LTS
-2. Perform an update
+2. Perform an update and install Puppet

-	apt-get update
-	apt-get upgrade

-3. Install Puppet

-	apt-get install puppet
+	apt-get -y update && apt-get -y upgrade && apt-get -y install puppet

-4. Enable pluginsync (Add the following to the _main_ section in _/etc/puppet/puppet.conf_)
+3. Enable pluginsync (Add the following to the _main_ section in _/etc/puppet/puppet.conf_)

 	pluginsync=true

-5. Configure the master address (Add the following to the bottom of _/etc/puppet/puppet.conf_)
+4. Configure the master address (Add the following to the bottom of _/etc/puppet/puppet.conf_)

 	[agent]